pieterjanvc/HOLLOW-TREE/README.md

 py -m pip install -r requirements.txt
 ```

-To run Shiny run
+To run Shiny fir navigate to the SCUIRREL or ACCORNS folder (otherwise PATH errors) then run
 ```
 shiny run --reload --launch-browser app.py
 ```
-*Note: Using the Run Python File button in VS code to start the app will likely cause a weird error*
+*Note: See below on how to run / debug Shiny from within VS code*

 To deactivate the virtual environment run
 ```